kachurovskiy/nanoels/h4/README.md

 - RPM and angle indication
 - Internal/external and left-to-right versions of each automatic operation
 - Backlash compensation
+- Rotary encoders to move axes
+- Rotary or linear 3rd axis
 - GCode over USB (work in progress)

 No computer or CAD software needed!
 Coming soon: